ShuklaLab/ShuklaLab.github.io/index.md

 # Current Lab Members

 ## Principal Investigator: Dr Priyank Shukla
-Priyank is a Lecturer in Stratified Medicine (Bioinformatics) and Associate Course Director of MSc Personalised Medicine program at Ulster University.
+Priyank is a Lecturer in Stratified Medicine (Bioinformatics) and Course Director of BSc Hons in Personalised Medicine program at Ulster University.
 For more details about him, [please see here](https://pure.ulster.ac.uk/en/persons/priyank-shukla).

 * * *